fate-srd/fate-srd-content/README.md

 # License

-This work is based on [Fate Core System](http://www.faterpg.com/) and Fate Accelerated Edition, products of Evil Hat Productions, LLC, developed, authored, and edited by Leonard Balsera, Brian Engard, Jeremy Keller, Ryan Macklin, Mike Olson, Clark Valentine, Amanda Valentine, Fred Hicks, and Rob Donoghue, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).
+This work is based on [Fate Core System](https://fate-srd.com/) and Fate Accelerated Edition, products of Evil Hat Productions, LLC, developed, authored, and edited by Leonard Balsera, Brian Engard, Jeremy Keller, Ryan Macklin, Mike Olson, Clark Valentine, Amanda Valentine, Fred Hicks, and Rob Donoghue, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).

+This work is based on [Fate Condensed](https://fate-srd.com/), a product of Evil Hat Productions, LLC, developed, authored, and edited by PK Sullivan, Lara Turner, Fred Hicks, Richard Bellingham, Robert Hanz, and Sophie Lagacé, and licensed for our use under the [Creative Commons Attribution 3.0 Unported license](http://creativecommons.org/licenses/by/3.0/).